CNHanFei/CircLoc/README.md

-# PLSM
+# CircLoc

-PLSM is designed to predict the subcellular localization of circRNAs.
-It employs multiple circRNA characteristics to extract informative circRNA features, including circRNA sequence similarity networks, circRNA-disease, circRNA-drug, and circRNA-miRNA association networks.
-Robust algorithms (node2vec and graph attention autoencoders) and a newly designed scheme are adopted to generate circRNA feature types.
-These features are fed into a self-attention layer and fully connected layers for prediction.
+CircLoc is designed to predict the subcellular localizations of circRNAs.
+It employs circRNA sequence and network information, from which informative circRNA features are extracted via traditional methods (e.g. k-mer), large language model (RNAErnie), and network representation learning algorithms (e.g. node2vec, graph attention auto-encoder).
+These features are processed by a self-attention layer and finally fed into a fully connected layers for prediction.

 ![image](./image.png)